-2020 has proven to be an intense catalyst of change for individuals, for families, and for businesses.
-Teleworking, which was on the rise before the pandemic, has become the norm.
+Flexible working options, which were on the rise before the pandemic, have become the norm.
 The importance of inclusion initiatives has been magnified by enduring inequality.
 Supporting employee wellness, both physical and mental, feels more urgent than ever before.
-Going into 2021, we see HR technology trends supporting businesses in the “new normal,” offering tech solutions to address both new and persistent problems.
+Going into 2022, we see HR technology trends supporting businesses, offering tech solutions to address both new and persistent problems.

-In this post, we’ll cover the 6 technology trends your HR department should look out for and show you how these difficult times have created essential tools.
+In this post, we’ll cover the latest technology trends in HR technology that you should look out for and show you how these difficult times have created essential tools.

-If you have wondered, “What is HR technology?,” you are not alone.
-HR technology is an umbrella term that includes the tools HR managers use to deliver a better employee experience.
+If you have wondered, “What is HR technology?” you are not alone.
+HR tech (or human resources technology) is an umbrella term that includes the tools HR managers use to deliver a better employee experience.

 In the 21st century, this HR technology is no longer optional; it is essential for an organization’s success.
 Research shows that organizations that use HR software outperform those that do not.
 HR professionals who don’t take advantage of software may fall behind.
 What’s more, HR technology in 2020 has developed at warp speed over the last year, in order to meet the changing needs of businesses.
 HR technology is more integral and better integrated than ever before.

 Technology is revolutionizing daily HR processes.
-Here are some of the ways HR technology solutions benefit your business.
+Here are some of the ways that HR tech solutions benefit your business.